 So why don't we apply this model to how we do science too?

 Crowdcrafting was born at a hackathon in Cape Town, South Africa in 2011.
 It is a free and open source alternative to existing citizen science platforms.
-In partnership with our key collaborators, such as CERN, United Nations (UNITAR) and the University of Geneva, we have reached out to and inspired many people to get involved with science.
+In partnership with our key collaborators, such as CERN, United Nations (UNITAR), the University of Geneva, and Open Knowledge International we have reached out to and inspired many people to get involved with science.
 And this is how we have achieved our goal of transforming citizens from scientific consumers to scientific producers.

 Citizen science is the active contribution of people who are not professional scientists to science.
 It provides volunteers with the opportunity to contribute intellectually to the research of others, to share resources or tools at their disposal, or even to start their own research projects.
 Volunteers provide real value to ongoing research while they themselves acquire a better understanding of the scientific method.